 Association of Volunteer Firefighters and Environmental Protection, Asterousia

-- to inform about social and cultural concerns of the country
+- inform about social and cultural concerns in Greece

-- to organize joint events in Greece and in our region in Germany
+- organize joint events in Greece and in Germany

-- to provide monetary and material donations against the background of the Greek crisis
+- provide monetary and material donations against the background of the Greek crisis

-With all this in mind, MAZI focusses on an extensive region in southern Crete, to whose inhabitants they have had close ties for many years.
+With all this in mind, MAZI focusses on an extensive region in southern Crete, to whose inhabitants MAZI members have had close ties for many years.